Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/criteria-ios-test.md

 - Spend as much time as necessary to perfectly control the gestures ([VoiceOver](./voiceover.html), Switch Control).
 - Watch the examples provided by the [WWDC videos](./dev-ios-wwdc.html).
 - Assimilate the [design criteria](./criteria-ios.html) to be sure that you're following the appropriate working path.
-- Create as many blank projects as needed to test a dedicated feature and be sure that it's working before introducing inside the final app coding global environment.</br></br>
+- Create as many blank projects as needed to test a dedicated feature and be sure that it's working before introducing inside the final app coding global environment.
+- Be sure that third-party elements or web contents that may be parts of the application are themselves already perfectly accessible.</br></br>
 ### Working environment
 Four different groups may be described as parts of every project:
 - The **person in charge of defining the priorities of every functionality** must know the app users needs so as to accurately define the functionalities acceptance criteria and be able to check himself the desired achievement.